 by Cori Sedwick Downing

 You’ve saved and saved all your life, or you just started a savings program, and all of a sudden, your investments in stocks and bonds don’t seem such a wonderful idea.
 Did you forget one of the cardinal rules of investing, diversification?
 For many, diversification means holding a portfolio of stocks, bonds, CDs, and cash.
-For the savvy investor, a diverse portfolio includes tangible assets such as coins and artifacts.
+For the savvy investor, a diverse portfolio includes tangible assets such as collectables, coins, art and artifacts, but you need time first.

 Why treasure coins and artifacts?

-The field of treasure salvaging is relatively new.
+The field of treasure salvaging is relatively new, like any other field you need to learn about it first and that takes time!.
 The first wrecks were discovered less than fifty years ago.
 It’s an expensive, time-consuming, and many times dangerous business and new salvage operations are few and far between.
 Treasure coins and artifacts are limited, and that helps create more demand than in other fields of collecting, say U.S. coins for example.

-As with many other collectible coins and artifacts, prices aren’t affected as much by fluctuations of gold and silver in the marketplace.
-That’s because a coin has a numismatic value that transcends what it’s made of.
-Hence, buy the best you can buy so your purchase will be judged by its beauty, its level of detail, and its rarity.
-And remember that no two cobs are alike, and if they are, one or both is a fake!
+As with many other collectible coins and artifacts, prices aren’t affected as much by fluctuations of gold and silver in the marketplace, however an unique coin could become common is a large amount of the same type are found.
+A coin has a numismatic value that transcends what it’s made of.
+Hence, buy the best you can buy so your purchase will be judged by its beauty, its level of detail, and its rarity, but without time to learn what you are collecting it is not wise.

 What are the pitfalls of collecting treasure coins and artifacts?

-As with any highly specialized field, there is a good deal to learn before investing.
-There are disreputable or uneducated dealers who will be happy to sell you a pig in a poke.
+As with any highly specialized field, there is a good deal to learn before buying coins to build a collection that will hold some value and desirability with time.
+There are disreputable or uneducated sellers who will be happy to sell you a pig in a poke.
 Armed with knowledge, you can make educated decisions apart from what someone is telling you.

 Always look for a provenance or chain of history to your collectibles.
 Anyone who has watched the Antiques Roadshow knows that appraisers always ask about how long an object has been in the possession of the owner, where the owner got the object, and whether the owner has any documentation about the origin of the object.
 In the world of treasure coin and artifact collecting, ask whether an item you want to purchase has a certificate with it.
 That certificate should tell you on which wreck the object was found and by whom.

 While owning hard assets helps diversify your portfolio, for the most part, those assets won’t appreciate overnight.
-Plan to hold on to your investment for at least five years.
-This is a long-term approach to your savings program, and it will produce sound results when you finally decide to sell.
+Plan to hold on to your investment for at least 10 years.
+This is a long-term approach to your savings program, and it will produce sound results when you finally decide to sell, however the coins that seem to hold and increase their value are only the choice pieces in the best possible condition, rare and in bad condition might not be a good idea in the long term.

 Anything else I need to know?